epam/ai-dial/docs/user-guide.md

 ### Addons

 You may want LLM to access particular data or technology to generate responses.
 This could be your company's database, a collection of PDF documents, calculation engines, API or any other data source or technology.
 Within the AI DIAL framework, an Addon is a service or any component that follows the Open API specification.
-LLMs can access and use any desired data source or technology to create responses.

-![](./img/addons2.png)

 Some examples of Addon implementation are semantic search, Q&A search, DB query generator, or any other custom logic that meets your business needs.
 AI DIAL can include custom Addons that you can choose to activate a specific system behavior.

+1. In the **Talk to** area, click **See all addons...** to display all the available addons.
+2. Select one or several addons and click **Apply addons**.

+![](./img/addons2.png)

 ### Isolated View Mode